 The owners of Stonegarden Cottage offered to let us rent an inflatable toddler mattress for Rachel to sleep on.
 Since we were already gate checking two car seats and a stroller, we gave up the idea of bringing our pack & play, and hoped the air mattress would work out.
 It was perfect for Rachel!

 We quickly learned that Cruz Bay and Coral Bay are essentially opposites.
 Cruz Bay is the tourist side of St. John, while Coral Bay is where the locals actually live.
 It is a rugged 30-minute drive to get from one place to another.
-We feel that we got the authentic island experience by staying in Coral Bay, whereas my sister Christine and her husband had a completely different time during their honeymoon at an elegant resort near Cruz Bay.
+We feel that we got the authentic island experience by staying in Coral Bay, whereas my sister Christine and her husband had a completely different time during their honeymoon at an elegant resort near Cruz Bay in 2013.

 On Monday, we ventured out to Maho Bay for our first peek at the beautiful national park beaches.
 We also figured out where to get groceries, and more importantly, coffee.
 Finding gluten free, kosher, and vegetarian food was a bit more difficult than I had hoped.
 “Slim pickings,” as my mother says.
 The Coral Bay grocery store carried mainly alcohol and chips, apparently staples of the local diet.
 We had a notable meal of Hebrew National hot dogs and a few breakfasts of highly overpriced cheerios.
 Dinners were a tasty assortment of fish, rice, and vegetables.